aimeesunflower/discord-cute/README.md

 - /derp - Posts a random cute picture from r/AnimalsBeingDerps.
 - /confused - Posts a random cute picture from r/AnimalsBeingConfused.
 - /bros - Posts a random cute picture from r/AnimalsBeingBros.
+- /loveable - Posts a random cute picture from r/AnimalsBeingLoveable.
 - /snek - Posts a random cute picture from r/sneks.
 - /elephant - Posts a random cute picture from r/babyelephantgifs.
 - /seut - Posts a random cute picture from r/seut.